-Prior to COVID-19, research had extensively documented the impact of discrimination on living conditions, work, physical health and mental health.
-COVID-19 increased these already existing issues worsening stress and associated mental health concerns.
+Prior to COVID-19, research had extensively documented the impact of discrimination on living conditions, work, physical health, and mental health.
+COVID-19 increased these already existing issues, worsening stress and associated mental health concerns.
 In 2019, Black persons reported not having enough food three times and Hispanic persons two times more frequently than White persons (USDA).
-COVID-19 has disproportionately affected Blacks and Hispanics in terms of the illness and death and the lasting effects of the illness on individuals and those who have lost someone will need to be addressed.
-Researchers have identified stigma, including harassment and discrimination, and social or structural determinants of health (access to housing, healthy food, transportation, and health care) as factors that increase the risk for chronic stress among persons in minority groups and affecting their mental and physical health, all of which were exacerbated by COVID-19.
+COVID-19 has disproportionately affected Blacks and Hispanics in terms of illness severity, lasting effects, and death.
+The effects of the pandemic on those who have lost someone need to be addressed.
+Researchers have identified stigma, including harassment and discrimination, and social or structural determinants of health (access to housing, healthy food, transportation, and health care) as factors that increase the risk for chronic stress among persons in minority groups, all of which were exacerbated by COVID-19 and affect both physical and mental health.
 The need for tailored interventions for racial and ethnic minority groups is essential during and post COVID-19.
-SAMSHA (2020) described in a report submitted by its Office of Behavioral Health Equity stated "given the existing impediments to care for Blacks and Latinos due to social determinants of health, COVID-19 pandemic will place those with behavioral health problems at even higher vulnerability.
+SAMSHA (2020) described in a report submitted by its Office of Behavioral Health Equity that "given the existing impediments to care for Blacks and Latinos due to social determinants of health, COVID-19 pandemic will place those with behavioral health problems at even higher vulnerability.
 Blacks and Latinos have lower access to needed treatment, often terminate treatment prematurely, and experience less culturally responsive care."
 The programs prosed by ATLM address these vulnerable populations.
-The experience of ATLM in the area of promoting mental health for minorityidentifying persons, positions us to expand these services to the communities in which we currently have a small presence.
-Programs will focus on COVID-19 and reducing the spread throughout vulnerable populations and offer education and therapeutic opportunities to those reluctant in seeking such services.
+The experience of ATLM in promoting mental health for minority-identifying persons positions us to expand these services for communities in which we currently have a small presence.
+Programs for vulnerable populations reluctant in seeking services will address COVID-19 directly, as well as the effects on mental health for those who have suffered increased stress, loss, or lengthy isolation.

-Population Served
+Population Served\